 Between Lake Louise and the Pacific Coast there are numerous points well worth the attention of the angler.
-Sicamous is a good centre, at the head of the celebrated Shuswap Lakes, and comfortable headquarters can be established at the Canadian Pacific hotel adjoining the station.
-Shuswap Lake has the reputation of containing more varieties of trout and other fish (including steelhead trout and land-locked salmon) than any water in British Columbia.
+Sicamous is a good centre, at the head of the celebrated Shuswap Lake, and comfortable headquarters can be established at the Canadian Pacific hotel adjoining the station.
+Shuswap Lake has the reputation of containing more varieties of trout than any other water in British Columbia.
 Kamloops, at the junction of the north and south branches of the Thompson River, is an excellent centre for the fly fisherman and within easy reach are several fine waters.
 The lower stretches of both the Thompson and Fraser Rivers offer good fishing at many points.